ntreu14/NonEmptyEnumerable/README.md

-A simple NonEmptyEnumerable data structure for .Net
+A simple `NonEmptyEnumerable` data structure for C#